Malaysia Premier League

 The Malaysia Premier League (Liga Premier) was the second-tier professional football league in Malaysia.
-The league replaced the former second-tier league, Liga Perdana 2 in the Malaysian football league system.
+It replaced the Liga Perdana 2 in the Malaysian football league system.

-The Malaysia Premier League was contested by 12 clubs where the season usually ran from early February to late October, with a Ramadan break for a month depending on the Islamic calendar.
-Teams played 22 matches (playing each team in the league home and away), totalling 132 matches in the season.
+The Malaysia Premier League was contested by 12 clubs.
+The season usually ran from early February to late October, with a Ramadan break depending on the Islamic calendar.
+Clubs played 22 matches (home and away), totalling 132 matches in the season.
 Most games were played on Fridays, with a few games played during weekdays.
 The league operated on a system of promotion and relegation with promotion to the Malaysia Super League and relegation to the Malaysia M3 League.

-In 2015, the Football Malaysia Limited Liability Partnership (FMLLP) - later known as Malaysia Football League (MFL) - was created in the course of the privatisation of the Malaysian football league system.
-The partnership saw all 24 teams of the Malaysia Super League and the Malaysia Premier League including the Football Association of Malaysia (FAM) as a managing partner and MP & Silva as a special partner (FAM's global media and commercial advisor) to become stakeholders in the company.
-The FMLLP owned, operated and ran five entities in Malaysian football under its jurisdiction, which included the Malaysia Super League (MSL), the Malaysia Premier League (MPL), the Malaysia FA Cup, the Malaysia Cup and the Piala Sumbangsih.
-It aimed to transform and move Malaysian football forward.
+In 2015, the Football Malaysia Limited Liability Partnership (FMLLP) - later known as the Malaysia Football League (MFL) - was created in the course of the privatisation of the Malaysian football.
+The partnership saw all 24 clubs of the Malaysia Super League and the Malaysia Premier League, including the Football Association of Malaysia (FAM) as a managing partner and MP & Silva as a special partner, to become stakeholders.

-The 2022 season was the final season of the Premier League in its current form, as MFL will be discontinuing the league in favour of an expanded Super League, and a future second-tier league replacing the Premier League.

-From the 2016 season to the 2018 season, the league was known as the 100PLUS Liga Premier for sponsorship reasons.

-The last champions are Johor Darul Ta'zim FC II who won the league in 2022.
+The 2022 was the final season of the Premier League, as it was discontinued in favour of an expanded Super League, and a future second-tier league.
+From the 2016 to the 2018 season, the league was known as the 100PLUS Liga Premier for sponsorship reasons.
+The last champions were Johor Darul Ta'zim FC II.